-Steak Fajita Roll-Ups – Ditch the flour tortillas and make this amazing low-carb version of your favorite steak fajitas!
+Steak Fajita Roll Ups – Ditch the flour tortillas and make this amazing low-carb version of your favorite steak fajitas!
 An easy and delicious sirloin steak recipe with a homemade fajitas seasoning mix!

 And on that note, please say HELLO to my favorite little appetizer, or sometimes a full on dinner, Steak Fajita Roll-Ups.
 This might even trump those perfect bites of Loaded Baked Potato Rounds.
 EEP!

 I ate every kind of meat and chicken and fish under the sun, day in and day out.
-To keep my meals fresh and different, I had to come up with fun, enjoyable ways to prepare my food, including placing vegetables inside my steak and rollin’ it up.
+To keep my meals fresh and different, I had to come up with fun, enjoyable ways to prepare my food, including placing vegetables inside steak strips and rolling them up.

 Before we get into the step by steps, I will need you to hop on over to my recipe for Homemade Fajita Seasoning and print it out, m’kay?
 Takes all of a minute to make it, assuming you have chili powder, cumin, paprika, oregano, salt, etc., on hand?